1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: INTRODUCTION

-To develop an in-depth understanding of the complementary nature of know-what and know-how knowledge and explore the opportunity to incorporate them, we conduct an empirical study on 100 randomly-selected API usage questions on Stack Overflow.
-In this study, we find that only 36\% of the API usage questions can be answered by the know-how or know-what knowledge alone, while the rest requires a fusion of both types of knowledge.
-From this study, we identify nine categories of API semantic relations (e.g., function-replace, behavior difference, function collaboration) and two types of task semantic relations (task-align and task-overlap) for this fusion.
+In addition, we find that when know-what and know-how knowledge are fused into a whole, the whole will be more than the sum of the two parts.
+Specifically, from the empirical study, we explore nine categories of API semantic relations (e.g., behavior difference, function collaboration) and two types of task semantic relations (task-align and task-overlap).
+The relevant examples are shown in section~\ref{sec:empiricalstudy}.

-Inspired by this empirical study, we propose a novel approach to construct a fused and semantically-enriched API-Task KG on the basis of independent API-KG and Task-KG.
+Inspired by our empirical study, we propose a novel approach to construct a fused and semantically-enriched API-Task KG on the basis of independent API-KG and Task-KG.
 Our approach consists of four steps: KG construction, KG fusion, KG enrichment and KG application.
 For KG construction, we integrate the methods in~\cite{Li2018ImprovingAC,Liu2019GeneratingQC} to construct the API-KG from API reference documentation and use the method in~\cite{Sun2019KnowHowIP} to construct the Task-KG from programming tutorials.
 API-KG represents API entities, API function and directive sentences and API declaration relations, and Task-KG represents task entities (as $<$action, object$>$ tuples), task attributes (e.g., code examples, code summary) and task dependencies.
 For KG fusion, we design an API-entity linking method to fuse API-KG and Task-KG, which is the combination at the entity level rather than the text level.
 For KG enrichment, according to the definition of the API/task semantic relations in our empirical study, we enrich API-KG with nine types of API semantic relations inferred from task descriptions in Task-KG, and enrich Task-KG with two types of task semantic relations inferred from the APIs used in the tasks and API relations in API-KG.
 For KG application, we develop an API- and task-centric search engine and a web tool for searching and exploring programming know-what and know-how knowledge by text or code queries.

 Our evaluation focuses on two aspects: the intrinsic quality of the key steps of our approach, and the effectiveness and usefulness of our API-Task KG.
 The key steps of our approach include function sentence identification, directive sentence identification, task phrase extraction and API-packet extraction, inference of API semantic relations, and inference of task semantic relations.
 Considering the sheer amount of data instances in KG, we use a statistical sampling method~\cite{Singh1996ElementsOS} to estimate the accuracy of these steps.
 Our analysis shows: 94.30\% and 92.70\% accuracy for function and directive sentence identification; 89.84\% F1-score for task phrase extraction and 89.72\% accuracy for API-packet extraction; 86.61\% accuracy for KG fusion; 97.27\% and 90.55\% average accuracy for API semantic relation inference and task semantic relation inference, respectively.